Allergy Season Hits Hard

-For millions of people – Spring brings more than just sunshine.
-It also brings sneezes, itchy eyes, red eyes, stuff nose, headaches, sleepless nights, and much more.
+For millions of people – Spring or even winter brings more than just sunshine or frozen temperatures.
+Any season can bring sneezes, itchy eyes, red eyes, stuff nose, headaches, sleepless nights, and much more.
 All from allergies.

 Not only are those with allergies affected, asthma sufferers also are feeling the pinch.
 There seems to be a relation in some patients between allergies and asthma.